 No amount of written policy statements or role descriptions can substitute for regular attention to good communications practices in board meetings and e-mail communication.
 Boards and staff groups need to have a conversation about such practices on a regular basis.
-Meeting "ground rules" can help.
+Meeting "ground rules" can help as can a prohibition against using e-mail as a means of advocating, or enlisting support for, particular points of view.